lightvector/KataGo/docs/Analysis_Engine.md

 As of version 1.15.0, released July 2024, KataGo supports a new human supervised learning ("human SL") model `b18c384nbt-humanv0.bin.gz` that was trained on a large number of human games to predict moves by players of all different ranks and the outcomes of those games.
 People have only just started to experiment with the model and there might be many creative possibilities for analysis or play.

-See also the GTP version of the notes on "humanSL" parameters in the [GTP human 5k example config](../cpp/configs/gtp_human5k_example.cfg).
-Although this is a GTP config, not an Analysis Engine config, the inline documentation about the "humanSL" parameters there might also be useful as further technical detail and context alongside the below.
+See also the notes on "humanSL" and other parameters within the [GTP human 5k example config](../cpp/configs/gtp_human5k_example.cfg).
+Although this is a GTP config, not an analysis engine config, the inline documentation about how the "humanSL" parameters behave is just as applicable to the analysis engine.

+Similarly, for GTP users, most of the below notes are just as applicable to GTP play and analysis (used by engines like Lizzie or Sabaki) despite being written from the perspective of the analysis engine.

 Below are some notes and suggestions for starting points on playing with the human SL model.